albchia/Wine-Festival-Schedule/README.md

 If you are going to have data on a webpage, you have got to master the skills of effectively and aesthetically organizing it -an HTML `table` is the perfect solution.

-Use your HTML knowledge to create the underlying structure of the blog.
+Use your HTML knowledge of HTML to display a table to the attendees.
-Make sure to include `pictures`, `lists`, `links`, and other `HTML elements` that you have learned.

 ## Contributing